Scusemua/scusemua.github.io/README.md

 [![Build & Deploy Website to GitHub Pages](https://github.com/Scusemua/scusemua.github.io/actions/workflows/deploy.yml/badge.svg)](https://github.com/Scusemua/scusemua.github.io/actions/workflows/deploy.yml)

 Welcome to my personal portfolio website!
-This project showcases my work, experience, and research as a Computer Science PhD student at George Mason University, specializing in cloud and serverless computing.
+This project showcases my work, experience, and research as a Computer Science PhD student at George Mason University.
+My research focuses on  cloud and serverless computing.
+In particular, I am interested in developing and exploring novel applications and use-cases of cloud and serverless computing.
+My work pushes the boundaries of what is possible using these technologies within a wide variety of application domains, including data analytics, machine learning, caching and object storage systems, secure storage systems, and deep learning platforms.

 You can view the live website [here](https://scusemua.github.io/).